neonmik/Wave-Machine-Firmware/README.md

     - Oscillator:
         - Improvement: Finesse soft start code - currently takes too long to get going and still isnt perfect.

+        - Bug: Issues with sample generation.
+            - This can be demonstrated in Preset 2 with any notes playing when it starts to get to the top of its modulation cycle it glitches out if certain controls are active (most noticeable on MOD or Arp BPM)...
+            - Not DMA related
+            - Still happens in "stable" Version (main), but maybe less?
+            - Seems to be mostly connected to modulating Vector.
+            - Happens regardless of wavetable Interpolation, but maybe slightly less without it
+            - Only happens with Arp on (test whether its just on fast modes or not, my assumption would be that it is) : Could be due to the need to syncronise control updates between cores, make sure they happen outside of DMA / sample creation.

     - Mod:
         - Bug: Vibrato isnt even in +/- (due to the logarithmic nature of pitch) - Fine at >> 8 (+/-40c, but slightly uneven) but over that becomes noticably uneven.